haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/contribution-guidelines.md

 This contribution model has contributors maintaining their own copy of the forked code base (which can be easily synced with the main copy).
 The forked repository is then used to submit a request to the base repository to pull a set of changes (pull request).

-Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.
+Contributions can take the form of new 组件 or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.

 The MFTF development team reviews all issues and contributions submitted by the community of developers in a FIFO basis.
  During the review we might require clarifications from the contributor.